 When we bought our house, we knew that it needed a bit of work.
-Our house is nicely renovated, but it was built in the 1960s, and had a few issues that were “under the scenes”.
+Our house is nicely renovated, but it was built in the 1960s, and had a few issues that were "behind the scenes".

 Luckily, with my partner being a carpenter and myself a paranoid schizophrenic, we uncovered the problems before the purchase through several different inspections, tests, and assessments.

 Because my partner is a carpenter, we are and were able to do some of the work we needed to do on it, which would normally have been very costly for buyers who weren't as "handy" as we are.